jctemp/swin-transformer/README.md

 ## Contact

-For any questions or feedback, please open an issue on GitHub or contact [Your Name] at [your.email@example.com].
+For any questions or feedback, please open an issue on GitHub or contact me.